joyinthecenter/beautiful-jekyll/what-we-do.md

 ---
 layout: page
 title: What we do
-subtitle: Home page copy of type of work we do
+subtitle:
 ---

-test
+get rid of title